avoigtma/openshift-misc/perf-tools/openshift/todo/ReadMe.md

 # TODO

-* Build the `iperf3` container image on OpenShift.
+* Build the `perftools` container image on OpenShift.

 Current issue: required repositories are not accessible when building on OCP.
 This might be an entitlement topic.